Skip to content

 Where Rozie wins today

-• One definition, six idiomatic packages — including Solid and Lit, which have no mainstream tags input at all, and the same idiomatic surface on the frameworks Tagify's wrappers reach plus the ones they don't.
+• First-class packages everywhere — including Solid and Lit, which have no mainstream tags input at all, and the same idiomatic surface on the frameworks Tagify's wrappers reach plus the ones they don't.
 These are categories the incumbents simply don't serve.

 • The same component surface everywhere.
-Where the ecosystem offers a different library per framework — many APIs, many paste behaviours, many accessibility stories — @rozie-ui/tags is one <Tags> with the same props, the same add / remove / change events, the same two-way modelValue, and the same clear / focus handle on all six.
+Where the ecosystem offers a different library per framework, @rozie-ui/tags is one <Tags> with the same props, the same add / remove / change events, the same two-way modelValue, and the same clear / focus handle.
+One component to learn, document, and migrate across your stack.

-• A real two-way value on all sixr-model:modelValue reads and writes the tokens with no onChange → setState glue, and because it is the sole model: true prop the Angular output is a ControlValueAccessor, so [formControl] / [(ngModel)] bind directly.
+• A real two-way value. r-model:modelValue reads and writes the tokens with no onChange → setState glue, and because it is the sole model: true prop the Angular output is a ControlValueAccessor, so [formControl] / [(ngModel)] bind directly.

 • Zero-config styling that re-skins to any design system, and no engine to ship.
-Every rendered value is a --rozie-tags-* CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5 — and there is no third-party engine dependency at all.
+Every rendered value is a --rozie-tags-* CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5.
+There is no third-party engine dependency at all.

 What Rozie defers